-Annulment is different than divorce, in that it essentially "erases" a marriage that either by law or by choice should not have occurred.
-For example, anyone who enters into marriage out of fraud may have that marriage annulled without having to go through divorce court.
+Civil annulment is different than divorce.
+Such annulments essentially "erase" a marriage as if it never existed.
+In such an annulment, a court rules on the legal validity of that marriage.
+If a court finds that the marriage is legally invalid, that court is saying that by law that marriage should never have occurred.
+For example, anyone who enters into marriage as a result of fraud may have that marriage annulled without having to go through divorce court.
 Similarly, someone whose partner is impotent also has the right to an annulment.
-States also prohibit some unions, such same-sex marriage and marriage between close relatives.
+States also prohibit some unions, such as marriages between close relatives.

-According to Virginia's annulment and prohibited marriage laws, marriage between half- or whole-blood relatives (such as siblings or first cousins) is strictly prohibited.
+According to Virginia's laws related to civil annulments and prohibited marriages, closely related family members are prohibited from marrying one another.
+Examples of closely related family members are half- or whole-blood relatives, including siblings and first cousins.
 The state also prohibits marriage if one of the parties is still married to someone else.
-A federal judge struck down the state's ban on gay marriage in 2014, and gay marriage became legal in Virginia after the U.S. Supreme Court declined to hear an appeal of the ruling.
-A subsequent Supreme Court ruling, 2015's Obergefell v.
+However, a federal judge struck down the state's ban on gay marriage in 2014.
+Gay marriage became legal in Virginia after the U.S. Supreme Court declined to hear an appeal of the ruling.
+A subsequent U.S. Supreme Court ruling, 2015's Obergefell v.
 Hodges decision, also found that state bans on same-sex marriages are unconstitutional.

 Learn more about Virginia annulment and prohibited marriage laws in the section below.
 See FindLaw's Marriage Law Overview section for additional information.

 Grounds for Annulment

 |Under relevant state laws (§ 20-89.1, § 20-43, § 20-45.1), the following types of marriage are considered legally invalid and qualify annulments:

 However, regardless of these reasons, no annulment will be allowed if the spouse's lived together after discovering any of these reasons.

 - A spouse is mentally incapacitated